-10. A Safe Environment and Activities
+10. A Safe Environment and Activities42

-The House of Bishops' Safeguarding Policy Statement states that 'The Church will strive to create and maintain environments that are safer for all, that promote well-being, that prevent abuse, and that create nurturing, caring conditions within the Church for children, young people and vulnerable adults...The Church will strive to support all church officers to adhere to safer working good practice and to challenge the abuse of power'.
+The House of Bishops' Safeguarding Policy Statement states that 'The Church will strive to create and maintain environments that are safer for all, that promote wellbeing, that prevent abuse, and that create nurturing, caring conditions within the Church for children, young people and adults at risk...The Church will strive to support all church officers to adhere to safer working good practice and to challenge the abuse of power'.

 10.4.
-Code of Safer Working Practice
+Code of Safer Working Practice43